helium/HIP/0080-updating-dao-utility-score.md

 # Motivation

-The existing definition of DAO Utility Score as specified in HIP-51 is ambiguous and difficult to understand.
+The existing definition of DAO Utility Score as specified in HIP 51 is ambiguous and difficult to understand.
 Simplifying it will make it more approachable and reduce the probability of unintended consequences.

-In addition, certain intents of HIP-51 are not fully realized by the existing Score definition.
+In addition, certain intents of HIP 51 are not fully realized by the existing Score definition.

-On the one hand, due to an oversight in the implementation of HIP-53, no onboarding fees have ever been burned towards the MOBILE subDAO.
-Therefore, at launch, the DAO Utility Score of the MOBILE subDAO as defined in HIP-51 would be eclipsed by the IOT subDAO, so that much less HNT than intended would initially be distributed to the MOBILE subDAO.
+On the one hand, due to an oversight in the implementation of HIP 53, no onboarding fees have ever been burned towards the MOBILE subDAO.
+Therefore, at launch, the DAO Utility Score of the MOBILE subDAO as defined in HIP 51 would be eclipsed by the IOT subDAO, so that much less HNT than intended would initially be distributed to the MOBILE subDAO.
 This could limit the growth of MOBILE, which is important to the further development of the Helium Flywheel, and thus to IOT as well.

 On the other hand, calculations show that the IOT subDAO risks being marginalized by the MOBILE subDAO in the medium term under the existing Score, if current trends continue.
 This could cause nearly all HNT to be distributed to the subDAO treasury of the MOBILE subDAO, which would run counter to the intent of HIP-51 and could limit the further development of IOT.
 This threatens the health of the Helium DAO as a whole, as IOT is expected to deliver a significant contribution to the Helium DAO over the longer term.